mvaneggermond/postgres-cheatsheet/readme.md

 ## Date and time

-Convert an interval into a number of hours
+Convert an interval into a number of hours (3600 seconds, change to any other value for other time spans)
 ```sql
 SELECT
 	EXTRACT(epoch FROM my_interval)/3600